Reflecting on Women in STEM - Part Two: Female STEM Speakers at LIYSF

-Professor Watt played a pivotal role in shaping stem cell research to be where it is today, through detailing the mechanisms that control epidermal stem-cell renewal, differentiation, and tissue aggregation.
+Professor Watt played a pivotal role in shaping stem cell research to be where it is today, by detailing the mechanisms that control epidermal stem-cell renewal, differentiation, and tissue aggregation.
 She pioneered single-cell gene expression profiling through her research and continues to be a leader within this field.

 Professor Watt studied at the University of Cambridge and obtained her PhD at the University of Oxford.
 She is currently the director of the Centre of Stem Cells & Regenerative Medicine at King’s College London and is the first woman since 1913 to become the Executive Chair of the Medical Research Council in the UK.
 Her main research interests are in the role of stem cells in adult tissue maintenance and how differentiated states of adult tissue are maintained.